LancerComet/ThreeJsJourney/README.md

 This project comes with two parts:

  - My practice codes for the course **ThreeJS Journey**, but not all chapters are included.
- - A package named **DanceFloor**, it's a Vue binding for ThreeJS.
+ - A series of packages named **DanceFloor** under `packages` folders.
+In short, this is the Vue version of React Three Fiber.

+## Packages

-## DanceFloor
+### DanceFloor

-DanceFloor is located in `packages/dancefloor`.
-It was built with Vue 3, but in theory it compatible with Vue 2.7+.
+DanceFloor was built with Vue 3, but in theory it compatible with Vue 2.7+.

 This package is published to npm as the name `@lancercomet/dancefloor`.

+### DanceFloor Modifiers

+This is a Vue wrapper of [three.modifiers](https://github.com/drawcall/threejs-mesh-modifiers).

+This package is published to npm as the name `@lancercomet/dancefloor.modifiers`.

 ## ThreeJS Journey